valeryan/vscode-phpsab/README.md

     }
     ```

-    A leading `~` is also expanded to your home directory:
+    A leading `~` will be expanded to your home directory:

     ```json
     {